esquires/ieee_paper_markdown_pandoc/README.md

 * pandoc-citeproc

 # Ready, set, go
-`make` will create 2 pdf files in the `build` directory.
+Executing `make` will create 2 pdf files in the `build` directory.

-Those pdfs are also in the `pdf`sample` directory for your convenience.
+Those pdfs are also in the `pdf-sample` directory for your convenience.

 # Thanks
 To Daniel Graziotin whose repo I forked: https://github.com/dgraziotin/acm_sig_paper_markdown_pandoc